Asking questions (pt. 2)

 File:

-Let’s clean all of these up:
+To clean these up:

 wiki=>DELETE FROM wiki.wiki